nakna2k/EE.09/README.md

-EE.09. - Website and database programming, creation and administration is one of two certificats needed in order to become IT technican in Poland (2017 formule)
+EE.09. - Website and database programming, creation and administration is one of two certificats needed in order to become IT technican in Poland (2017 formula)